Political corruption: Conditions favorable for corruption

+Political contradiction

+Carl von Clausewitz states, albeit reluctantly, that war is a projection of politics but also an extreme act; this implies that, since war represents an extreme form of human action, politics loses control over it—even though it bore partial responsibility for its actual initiation.

 Media

 Thomas Jefferson observed a tendency for "The functionaries of every government ... to command at will the liberty and property of their constituents.
 There is no safe deposit [for liberty and property] ... without information.
 Where the press is free, and every man able to read, all is safe."
 Recent research supports Jefferson's claim.
 Brunetti and Weder found "evidence of a significant relationship between more press freedom and less corruption in a large cross-section of countries."
 They also presented "evidence which suggests that the direction of causation runs from higher press freedom to lower corruption."
 Adserà, Boix, and Payne found that increases in newspaper readership led to increased political accountability and lower corruption in data from roughly 100 countries and from different states in the US.